Psiko345/noSQLFitnessTracker/README.md

 - Add new exercises to a new workout plan.

-- View multiple the combined weight of multiple exercises on the `stats` page.
+- View multiple the combined weight of multiple exercises on the `Workout Dashboard` page.

 ```
 As a user, I want to be able to view create and track daily workouts.